BabDev/Podcast-Manager/trunk/lib_getid3/getid3/readme.txt

 Known Bugs/Issues in other programs
 -----------------------------------

+* Windows Media Player (up to v11) and iTunes (up to v10+) do not correctly handle ID3v2.3 tags with UTF-16BE+BOM encoding (they assume the data is UTF-16LE+BOM and either crash (WMP) or output Asian character set (iTunes)
 * Winamp (up to v2.80 at least) does not support ID3v2.4 tags, only ID3v2.3
     see: http://forums.winamp.com/showthread.php?postid=387524